-- (1) Where, upon a finding that the respondent has committed any misconduct, the Court is of opinion, having regard to the circumstances including the nature of the misconduct and the character of the respondent, that it is inexpedient to impose a penalty it may make an order discharging him subject to the condition that he commits no misconduct during such period not exceeding two years from the date of the order as may be specified in the order. - (2) Before making an order under subsection (1) above the Court shall explain to the respondent in ordinary language that if he commits further misconduct during the period specified in the order a penalty may be imposed for the original misconduct. - (3) Where, under subsection (4) below, a penalty is imposed on a person conditionally discharged under subsection (1) above for the misconduct in respect of which the order for conditional discharge was made, that order shall cease to have effect. - (4) If a person in whose case an order has been made under subsection (1) above is found, in disciplinary proceedings under these canons, to have committed misconduct during the period specified in the order, the Court may deal with him for the misconduct for which the order was made in any manner in which it could deal with him if it had just found that he had committed that misconduct.
+- (2) Before making an order under sub-paragraph (1) above the Disciplinary Division shall explain to the respondent in ordinary language that if he commits further misconduct during the period specified in the order a penalty may be imposed for the original misconduct. - (3) Where, under sub-paragraph (4) below, a penalty is imposed on a person conditionally discharged under sub-paragraph (1) above for the misconduct in respect of which the order for conditional discharge was made, that order shall cease to have effect. - (4) If a person in whose case an order has been made under sub-paragraph (1) above is found, in disciplinary proceedings under these Canons, to have committed misconduct during the period specified in the order, the Disciplinary Division may deal with him for the misconduct for which the order was made in any manner in which it could deal with him if it had just found that he had committed that misconduct.

-20. Removal of prohibition for life
+21. Removal of prohibition for life

-- (1) Where by virtue of anything done under these Canons a priest or deacon is prohibited for life he may make an application to the Archbishop for the prohibition to be nullified on the grounds:- - (a) that new evidence has come to light affecting the facts on which the prohibition was based; or - (b) that the proper legal procedure leading to the prohibition was not followed.

-(2) If the Archbishop, on an application made in accordance with subsection (1) above, considers that the prohibition was not justified he may, after consultation with the Bishop, the Dean and the Attorney General for Jersey, refer the matter to the Royal Court for consideration as to whether the prohibition be nullified.
-If so nullified it shall be treated for all purposes in law as never having been imposed.
+- (1) Where by virtue of anything done under these Canons a priest or deacon is prohibited for life he may make an application to the Archbishop for the prohibition to be nullified on the grounds - (a) that new evidence has come to light affecting the facts on which the prohibition was based; or - (b) that the proper legal procedure leading to the prohibition was not followed. - (2) If the Archbishop, on an application made in accordance with sub-paragraph (1) above, considers that the prohibition was not justified he may, after consultation with the Bishop and the Attorney General, declare that the prohibition be nullified, whereupon it shall be treated for all purposes in law as never having been imposed.

-21. Removal of limited prohibition
+22. Removal of limited prohibition

-Where by virtue of anything done under these Canons a priest or deacon is prohibited from exercising functions for a specific time he and the Bishop acting jointly may make an application to the Ecclesiastical Court for the removal of the prohibition; and on receiving such an application the Court may make an order removing the prohibition, whereupon he shall be eligible for any preferment.
+Where by virtue of anything done under these Canons a priest or deacon is prohibited from exercising functions for a specific time he and the Bishop acting jointly may make an application to the Disciplinary Division for the removal of the prohibition; and on receiving such an application the Disciplinary Division may make an order removing the prohibition, whereupon he shall be eligible for any preferment.

-22. Restoration on pardon
+23. Restoration on pardon